-A device that processes data according to a set of instructions called a
+A computer is a device that processes data according to a set of instructions called a

 program.
 Most modern computers are electronic and digital.
 The machinery